lukes/nano-stream-ws/README.md

     nano-stream-ws port=8081

-## Authentication
+### Authentication

-Authentication can happen through [JWT](https://jwt.io/).
-If an `jwtSecret` argument is passed, the server will expect a client to connect with an `Authorization` header using the `Bearer` schema containing the JWT token.
+By default the websocket server will accept connections coming from anywhere.
+You may wish to lock down the connections to only be from visitors to your website, including anonymous visitors.
+You can do this by using a token standard called [JWT](https://jwt.io/introduction/).
+If the `jwtSecret` argument is passed, the server will expect a client to connect with an `Authorization` header using the `Bearer` schema containing a JWT token.

     nano-stream-ws jwtSecret=my_secret

-The JWT token should [follow the spec](https://jwt.io/) and contain a `header`, `payload` and `signature`.

-Example connection request:

-    Authorization: Bearer <token>
+See [using JWT with nano-stream-ws](https://github.com/lukes/nano-stream-ws/wiki/Authenticating-with-JWT) for more on what should be in the JWT token.

-## Whitelisting
+### Whitelisting

-Use the `originWhitelist` to restrict connections from specific domains.
-Any connections from sites not in the list will be denied.
+Use the `originWhitelist` argument to restrict connections from specific domains.
+Note that this is not a particularly secure measure as people can set referrer origin headers themselves, but can be used if you wish to try to lock down connections somewhat without any guarantees.

     nano-stream-ws port=8081 originWhitelist=localhost,*.mydomain.com